 Manganese is another mineral that helps to build strong and healthy bones, as well as being an anti-oxidant.
-Centrum packs in 100% of the 5mg RDI while the other brands are around 2mg.
+Centrum packs in 100% of the 5mg RDI while the other brands are all much less.
 Spinach, sweet potato, tofu and rice are just a few of the foods that will help you get to your full quota if your multi doesn’t provide all of it.

 Selenium is important for the thyroid, as an anti-oxidant and may help fight against certain cancers.
 The RDI for Australian women is 60mcg with Caruso’s comfortably exceeding that and Centrum coming very close.
 The others are all around half the RDI.
 Remember that a single brazil nut can provide more than double your RDI with other sources including yellowfin tuna and other seafood, ham and eggs.
 Be mindful of keeping yourself well below the daily upper limit which is around 400mcg.

 Zinc helps your body fight off bacteria and viruses, as well as helping the immune system and regulating the thyroid.
-Blackmores, Nature’s Own and Centrum all pack in 100% of the 8mcg per day RDI while Cenovis and Swisse are a little lower.
+Microgenics, Caruso’s, Blackmores, Nature’s Own and Centrum all meet the 8mcg per day RDI while Cenovis and Swisse are a little lower.
 Aldi tops the zinc table here with 15mcg.
 Eating meat, shellfish, legumes or green vegetables will ensure you have sufficient zinc in your diet.

 Beyond the core vitamins and minerals, Swisse and Nature’s Own duke it out for ownership of the polyphenols and herb extracts with both of them listing everything from globe artichoke to grape seed, from hawthorn, licorice and ginseng to fennel and citrus bioflavonoids.
-Many of these itemsmay provide genuine value although in most cases it will be better to consume the real thing instead, given the actual volumes involved are well below the level that could be considered a therapeutic dose.
+Clearly their marketing teams are watching each other like a hawk, with their contents matching almost down the microgram in many cases.

-Blackmore’s, Nature’s Own, Swisse and Centrum all score 8 out of 10 for delivery of vitamins against RDI requirements for women.
+Blackmore’s, Microgenics, Nature’s Own, Swisse and Centrum all score 8 out of 10 for delivery of vitamins against RDI requirements for women.
 Cenovis falls a little behind with no B1.
 But it’s Aldi and Caruso’s that deliver the best with both of them covering off the Australia women’s vitamin RDI most effectively.

-None of the brands score as well in the minerals area with Centrum the only brand coming in at higher than 6 out of 10.
+None of the brands score as well in the minerals area with Caruso’s and Centrum the only brands coming in at higher than 6 out of 10.
 That said, there is much to be said for just supplementing on minerals when you are likely to consume much of these in your daily diet anyway (and more isn’t always best!)

 All of the brands we reviewed are good but none of them are perfect.
 That said, vitamins should be seen literally as supplements to a healthy diet, not a replacement for it.

 The strongest performers are Centrum for Women, Caruso’s Women’s Super Multi or Aldi Essential Health Women’s High Potency.
 These are the three brands that are most complete in delivery of essential vitamins and minerals.
 You will still need to aim to boost potassium, chromium and vitamin K through dietary sources.

-© 2019 Strategic Business Media Unauthorised reproduction strictly prohibited.
+© 2023 Strategic Business Media Pty Ltd Unauthorised reproduction strictly prohibited.